getcellm/cellm/README.md

 - Use local models for sensitive data.
 Always consider the privacy implications of the data you're sending cloud-based LLM providers.
 - Refer to the cell data as "context" in your instructions.
 - Verify responses, especially for critical decisions or analyses.
 These models will make errors and rely entirely on your input, which may also contain errors.
-- Be aware that you WILL spend API credits at incredible pace.

 Don't: